bernhardAxonIvy/doc/source/designer-guide/process-modeling/simulation/debugger.rst

    Detail pane
-      Setting for the size of the buffer for the detail pane, the higher the longer values you can examine (e.g. very long strings) but the more memory you use.
+      Setting for the size of the buffer for the detail pane, the higher the longer values you can examine (e.g., very long strings) but the more memory you use.

    Wrap Text in Details Pane